ekaterina-e/project-java-web-dev/README.md

 # project-java-web-dev
-My project for the course: Project Java and Web Devel-opment (DLBCSPJWD01)
+My project for the course: Project Java and Web Development (DLBCSPJWD01)